ansys/pyensight/doc/source/rest_api/rest_api.rst

     [['Computational mesh', True]]

-The calls use the REST API to run the ``ensight.objs.core.PARTS`` command and output something like ``['@ENSOBJ=1022@']``, a reference to object 1022.
-When the query option ``returns`` is used to return the DESCRIPTION and VISIBLE attributes.
-In that case, the output for the second PUT is: ``[['Computational mesh', True]]``.
+The REST calls use the REST API to run the ``ensight.objs.core.PARTS`` command and output something like ``['@ENSOBJ=1022@']``, a reference to object 1022.
+What the query option returns is then used to return the ``DESCRIPTION`` and ``VISIBLE`` attributes.
+In this case, the output for the second PUT is: ``[['Computational mesh', True]]``.

 .. note::

-    Examples here leverage Python requests to execute REST calls, but any mechanism can be
-    used: curl, swagger, etc. The intended use of the API is via JavaScript using fetch() from within a web page, making it possible to control and interact with a PyEnSight launched EnSight instance directly from the browser.
-Moreover, both PyEnSight and REST calls can be used to talk to the same EnSight session, making it possible to communicate between browser JavaScript and PyEnSight Python scripts, using the EnSight instance as a common communication hub.
+    Examples here leverage Python requests to execute REST calls, but tools like Curl and Swagger can also be leveraged.
+The intended use of the API is via JavaScript using ``fetch()`` from within a web page, making it possible to control and interact with a PyEnSight-launched EnSight instance directly from the browser.
+Moreover, both PyEnSight and REST calls can be used to talk to the same EnSight session, making it possible to communicate between browser JavaScript and PyEnSight Python scripts using the EnSight instance as a common communication hub.

 Remote Python functions